preethinss/spring-chaos/README.md

 }
 --------------------------------------------------------------------------------------
-configure_argument_watcher is configured to add assault to the service configure_assaults injects a Runtime Exception steady_state_hypothesis will be fulfilled when the test receives HTTP 200 response under 1 seconds from http://localhost:8080/process-billing-for-order
+configure_argument_watcher is configured to add assault to the service

+configure_assaults injects a Runtime Exception

+steady_state_hypothesis will be fulfilled when the test receives HTTP 200 response under 1 seconds from http://localhost:8080/process-billing-for-order
 ---------------------------------------------------------------------------------------
 Running Experiment 2 — Service failure experiment

-Ensure the test set up is correct as per instructions in section 3.4 Check if order service API is up and running: http://localhost:8080/order-svc/order-billing-status/1 Case 1: When billing-service is NOT up and running then #2, should return HTTP 500 error response Case 2: When billing-service is up and running, then #2, should return HTTP 200 response with body { “id”: 1, “status”: “ON_HOLD”, “billingStatus”: true }
+Ensure the test set up is correct as per instruction

+Check if order service API is up and running: http://localhost:8080/order-svc/order-billing-status/1

+Case 1: When billing-service is NOT up and running then #2, should return HTTP 500 error response

+Case 2: When billing-service is up and running, then #2, should return HTTP 200 response with body { “id”: 1, “status”: “ON_HOLD”, “billingStatus”: true }

 The success criteria of this test depends on Case 2.

 3. Execute the chaos run command from the chaos toolkit virtual environment to run experiment from experiment-service-failure-injector.json

 $ chaos run {root-path}/experiment-service-failure-injector.json